AckerlyXu/heima/articles/documentdb/documentdb-request-units.md

 ## Estimating throughput needs
 A request unit is a normalized measure of request processing cost.
 A single request unit represents the processing capacity required to read (via self link or id) a single 1KB JSON document consisting of 10 unique property values (excluding system properties).
 A request to create (insert), replace or delete the same document will consume more processing from the service and thereby more request units.

+> [!NOTE]
-> [AZURE.NOTE] The baseline of 1 request unit for a 1KB document corresponds to a simple GET by self link or id of the document.
+> The baseline of 1 request unit for a 1KB document corresponds to a simple GET by self link or id of the document.

 ### Use the request unit calculator
 To help customers fine tune their throughput estimations, there is a web based [request unit calculator](https://www.documentdb.com/capacityplanner) to help estimate the request unit requirements for typical operations, including: